brunnerlucas/DeepLearning_screen_detection/README.md

 A real-time screen watching detection system with desktop, web, and mobile camera interfaces using pose estimation (YOLOv11) and gaze detection (MediaPipe)

-> **📱 Mobile Camera**: Uses HTTPS for reliable camera access.
-The system processes your phone's camera feed locally using AI models for real-time gaze and pose detection.

 ## 📁 Project Structure

 ```